HOW TO HIKE MONTSERRAT MOUNTAIN

 Montserrat Mountain has lot’s of different trails and you can adjust the hike to suit your fitness levels.

-If you’re keen to join us, we run weekly trips and you’re more than welcome to come.
+If you’re keen to join us, we run weekly hiking tours from Barcelona and you’re more than welcome to come.